aws-samples/amazon-dynamodb-table-to-global-table-cdk/ondemand/ondemand.md

 out --log-type Tail --query 'LogResult' --output text |  base64 -d
 ```

-## Step 3 - Detaching the table from the stack
+## Step 3 - Detach the table from the stack

 In this step, we are going to detach the table from the stack.
 All the required changes for this step are included in
 [`software.amazon.samples.ondemand.OnDemandStack3.java`](./src/main/java/software/amazon/samples/ondemand/OnDemandStack3.java)